 - If a registration fee was included on an Enrollment Agreement, the registration fee is non-refundable upon completion of the first class. - If students are cancelled by UMA, all tuition and fees charged are refunded.
-If a student cancels (other than an active duty military student) and physical textbooks provided by UMA are not returned, students are assessed a book fee for those physical textbooks. - Tuition is charged per payment period for all courses scheduled for that payment period. - If a student withdraws, in addition to applicable tuition, the student is responsible for the registration fee, if included on the enrollment agreement, after completion of the first class and technology fees (if applicable).

-If students cease enrollment at Ultimate Medical Academy between day eight and the end of the term, students receive a pro rata refund of tuition as follows:

-- The pro rata amount of tuition refunded is determined by dividing the number of calendar days remaining after a student's last date of attendance in a payment period by the number of calendar days in the payment period in which the withdrawal occurred. - The pro rata amount of tuition refunded is further reduced by 10%. - The number of calendar days in a payment period is defined as the number of days from the start of a payment period until the last day of the last course a student was scheduled to attend in the payment period (inclusive of holidays). - Students withdrawing on the last date of the term date do not receive a refund. - Refunds are rounded to the nearest dollar.

-Refunds are provided to the student within forty-five days after the school determines the student withdrew.
+If a student cancels (other than an active duty military student) and physical textbooks provided by UMA are not returned, students are assessed a book fee for those physical textbooks. - Tuition is charged per term for all courses scheduled for that term. - If a student withdraws, in addition to applicable tuition, the student is responsible for the registration fee, if included on the enrollment agreement, after completion of the first class.
+If students cease enrollment at Ultimate Medical Academy between day eight and the end of the term, students receive a pro rata refund of tuition as follows: - The pro rata amount of tuition refunded is determined by dividing the number of calendar days remaining after a student's last date of attendance in a term by the number of calendar days in the term in which the withdrawal occurred. - The pro rata amount of tuition refunded is further reduced by 10%. - The number of calendar days in a term is defined as the number of days from the start of a term until the last day of the last course a student was scheduled to attend in the term (inclusive of holidays). - Students withdrawing on the last date of the term date do not receive a refund. - Refunds are rounded to the nearest dollar. - Refunds are provided to the student within forty-five days after the school determines the student withdrew.